 Description

-Chapel.
-Circa 1819 for William Mumford.
-Coursed dressed limestone rubble with ashlar dressings and hipped plain tiled roof with a brick stack on the north side.
-Rectangular two-bay plan.
-Windows have square heads and are mullioned with round-headed lights.
-There is a 2-light window at the west end above a blocked opening with a stone lintel.
-In the south elevation are two 3-light windows and between them is a diamond-shaped datestone inscribed "WM/1819".
-There is a brick schoolroom adjoining the east elevation.
-It has a dentilled eaves cornice and in the south elevation are two 24-pane sashes with wedge lintels and a 6-panelled door with a flat canopy on shaped brackets and a 12-pane transom above.
-Interior: panelled dado survives.
-The Mumford family were the largest landowners in Kemerton after the rector and the lord of the manor and were leaders of the local Methodist community.
-[VCH, Vol 8, p 219 (Glos)].
+Kemerton Methodist Chapel is a chapel built around 1819 for William Mumford.
+It is constructed of coursed dressed limestone rubble with ashlar dressings and features a hipped plain tiled roof with a brick stack on the north side.
+The chapel has a rectangular two-bay plan.
+The windows have square heads and are mullioned with round-headed lights.
+At the west end, there is a 2-light window above a blocked opening with a stone lintel.
+The south elevation includes two 3-light windows, and between them is a diamond-shaped datestone inscribed "WM/1819".
+Adjoining the east elevation is a brick schoolroom, which has a dentilled eaves cornice.
+The south elevation of the schoolroom features two 24-pane sash windows with wedge lintels, a 6-panelled door with a flat canopy supported by shaped brackets, and a 12-pane transom above.
+Inside, a panelled dado remains.
+The Mumford family, who were the largest landowners in Kemerton after the rector and the lord of the manor, played a significant role in the local Methodist community.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.